Big-Mike-Edahow/Codecademy_JavaScript/Arrays_README.md

 .unshift().
 Use the .unshift() method to add an item to the beginning of an array: myArray.unshift('New Item').

-.indexOf() Use the .indexOf() method to find the index of an element in an array: myArray.indexOf('Item').
+.indexOf().
+Use the .indexOf() method to find the index of an element in an array: myArray.indexOf('Item').

 You can find additional documentation at the Mozilla Developer Network website.